wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 This central component is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
 It includes out-of-the-box dashboards for security events, detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, regulatory compliance, such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards, as well as other data visibility purposes.

-You can now choose an installation method and start installing the Kibana.
+You can now choose an installation method and start installing Kibana.

 - :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: Install this component by using a script that automates the installation process.